 Racking up credit card debt is like getting a crack in your phone screen.
 The longer you ignore it, the worse it gets.
 (Thanks, double-digit interest rates.)
 And working around it is no way to live.

 That’d be nice.
-But this one’s on you.
 Start by writing down your financial stats, like monthly take-home pay, regular expenses, and any savings.
 Then make a list of all your credit card balances and interest rates.
 Use your credit card and bank statements as cheatsheets if you don’t have these numbers memorized.

 Just a few more tips for staying on top of credit card debt:

 Don’t write checks you can’t cash.
 An oldie but a goodie.
 Because you shouldn’t be buying anything you can’t afford, especially while you’re trying to pay off debt.
 If it helps, use cash to cover anything on your wants list to make sure you won’t overspend.